Australia

 • Management wants to drill down on the output and or wants to see the output on dashboards that update regularly.

-In the above cases it might be better to implement a dedicated forecasting software solution.
+In the above cases, implementing a dedicated forecasting software solution might be better.

 What every Forecasting Spreadsheet should have